kb2232/ec2-helloworld-websocket/readme.md

 7. npm install
 8. node index.js

-change inbound rule to allow your instance to be accessed from port 3000 by your security group.
+change inbound rule to allow your instance to be accessed from port 3000 by anyone